rust-lang/cargo/src/doc/src/reference/unstable.md

     * [build-std](#build-std) --- Builds the standard library instead of using pre-built binaries.
     * [build-std-features](#build-std-features) --- Sets features to use with the standard library.
     * [binary-dep-depinfo](#binary-dep-depinfo) --- Causes the dep-info file to track binary dependencies.
+    * [checksum-freshness](#checksum-freshness) --- When passed, the decision as to whether a crate needs to be rebuilt is made using file checksums instead of the file mtime.
     * [panic-abort-tests](#panic-abort-tests) --- Allows running tests with the "abort" panic strategy.
     * [host-config](#host-config) --- Allows setting `[target]`-like configuration settings for host build targets.
     * [target-applies-to-host](#target-applies-to-host) --- Alters whether certain flags will be passed to host build targets.